AAChartModel/AAChartKit/README.md

                  ])
 ;
 ```
-4. Draw the chart (this method is called only for the first time after you create an AAChartView instance object)
+4. Draw the chart (this method is only called the first time you create an AAChartView instance object)
 ```objective-c
 //The chart view object calls the instance object of AAChartModel and draws the final graphic [_aaChartView aa_drawChartWithChartModel:aaChartModel];
 ```

-5. Refresh the chart data only (this method is recommended to be called for updating the series data dynamically)
+5. Refresh the chart data (this method is recommended for updating the series data dynamically)
 ```objective-c
 //Refresh the chart dynamically only when the series attribute of the AAChartModel object is updated [_aaChartView aa_onlyRefreshTheChartDataWithChartModelSeries:aaChartModelSeriesArray];
 ```

-6. Refresh the chart except the chart data (subsequent refresh options are recommended to call this method after the first drawing of graphics has completed.if you want to update the chart data only,you should use the function `aa_onlyRefreshTheChartDataWithChartModelSeries`)
+6. Refresh the chart, minus the chart data (this method is recommended for subsequent refreshes after the first drawing of graphics has completed.
+If you want to update the chart data only, you should use the function `aa_onlyRefreshTheChartDataWithChartModelSeries`)
 ```objective-c
 //Refresh the chart after the AAChartModel content is updated [_aaChartView aa_refreshChartWithChartModel:aaChartModel];